Turtgun/PotatoEngine/README.md

   mkdir build
   cmake -S . -B .\build\
   ```
-- If cmake finished successfully, it will create a LveEngine.sln file in the build directory that can be opened with visual studio.
+- If cmake finished successfully, it will create a PotatoEngine.sln file in the build directory that can be opened with visual studio.
 In visual studio right click the Shaders project -> build, to build the shaders.
-Right click the LveEngine project -> set as startup project.
+Right click the PotatoEngine project -> set as startup project.
 Change from debug to release, and then build and start without debugging.

 #### Building for minGW